 This Bill is a reaction to increasing clinical negligence claims against the State by patients for negligence occurred in public healthcare.
 It contemplates that patients who claim from the State for medical negligence will be restricted in terms of the type of award they will receive, i.e. the structured payment of a successful claim and the periodic payment/s for future expenses rather than lump sum payouts.

 While changes to the State Liability Act are a positive step in trying to tackle the costs associated with clinical negligence, it should be noted that it will not completely solve the root cause of the problem.
 We would like to see the implementation of legal reforms that would have a much bigger impact on reducing costs to both the state and private sector.

 This includes, among others, a limit on general damages and a limit on claims for loss of future earnings and care costs.

-We expect that each of these debates will continue well into 2019 and we will continue to represent members’ interests when engaging with the Government and others.
+We expect that each of these debates will continue throughout the coming year and we will continue to represent members’ interests when engaging with the Government and others.
 If you have any comments or questions we would love to hear from you.